-Choose local walks over those that require engine-fueled transport where you can.
+Choose local walks over those that require engine-fueled transport.
 While it’s great to explore new places with your dog, driving in your car or catching the train or bus will add to the release of carbon emissions, detrimentally affecting the environment.

-The above modes of transport, in addition to planes, is why transport is one of the top 5 biggest carbon polluters worldwide.
-Avoiding these where you can make a big difference to your personal carbon footprint and help reduce levels of carbon in the atmosphere, which directly contribute to global warming.
+The above modes of transport, in addition to planes, is why transport is one of the top five biggest carbon polluters worldwide.
+Avoiding these when you can makes a big difference to your personal carbon footprint and helps reduce levels of carbon in the atmosphere, which directly contribute to global warming.
 So, skip the car for errands and train your dog to ride in a cart or basket, and take your bike.

 Choose products safe for your pet and the planet.

 Livestock farming, in particular rearing cows, is a huge contributor to greenhouse gases.
 Swapping beef-based food for other protein-based ingredients, such as chicken, turkey, and grains can help reduce this environmental impact.
-These alternatives, whilst better for the environment, are also much leaner, providing the right nutrients for your canine, meaning they will remain healthy whilst protecting the planet too.
-Consider feeding your dog organic, natural, locally sourced food in ceramic or stainless steel bowls.
+These alternatives, while better for the environment, are also much leaner, providing the right nutrients for your canine, meaning they will remain healthy whilst protecting the planet, too.
+Consider feeding your pet organic, natural, locally sourced food in ceramic or stainless steel bowls.
 Avoid plastic, which can leach chemicals.

-You can also reduce your dog’s environmental impact by swapping out plastic-based toys for those made from other materials.
-Seek out safe, planet-friendly toys without preservatives, toxic metals, chemicals or latex that dogs can absorb when they lick and chew.
-For example, sustainably sourced rope, jute, and hemp are brilliant as they are not only kind to the planet and biodegradable, but they’re also durable materials, saving you money in the long run too.
+You can also reduce your pet’s environmental impact by swapping out plastic-based toys for those made from other materials.
+Seek out safe, planet-friendly toys without preservatives, toxic metals, chemicals, or latex that cats or dogs can absorb when they lick and chew.
+For example, sustainably sourced rope, jute, and hemp are brilliant, as they are not only kind to the planet and biodegradable, but they’re also durable materials, saving you money in the long run.

-When traveling, carry your dog’s water in your own aluminum or stainless-steel container.
+When traveling, carry your dog’s water in your own aluminum, stainless-steel container, or dog-travel water bottle.
 Americans use 3.3 million plastic bottles every hour but recycle only one in five.

-Look for manufacturers of dog beds, dog collars and dog leashes who incorporate second-life materials, such as reprocessed cotton filler or fleece made from recycled plastic bottles.
+Look for manufacturers of dog and cat beds, collars, and leashes that incorporate second-life materials, such as reprocessed cotton filler or fleece made from recycled plastic bottles.
 Seek out plant-friendly companies with proven commitments to recycling packaging materials and waste products on the production end.
 Collect your dog’s fur and donate to pick up oil from oil spills.

-Making these sustainable swaps will ensure you are becoming an eco-conscious dog parent while keeping your pup happy and healthy at the same time.
+Making these sustainable swaps will ensure you are becoming an eco-conscious pet parent while keeping your pup happy and healthy.